HwwAncient/ai-api-cost-calculator/README.md

-# AI API Cost Simulator
+# AI API Cost Calculator

 Forecast your LLM API costs with precision.
 This tool allows you to translate business metrics like **Monthly Active Users (MAU)** into accurate infrastructure forecasts and unit economics for major AI providers including OpenAI, Anthropic, and Google Gemini.